carbon-language/carbon-lang/flang/documentation/Calls.md

 such as procedure pointer assignment, type-bound procedure bindings, &c.

-Note that non-parameterized monomorphic derived type arguments do not by themselves require the use of an explicit interface; we could perhaps emit a warning when the derived type of an actual argument to an implicit interface is not a `SEQUENCE` type (7.5.2.3).
+Note that non-parameterized monomorphic derived type arguments do not by themselves require the use of an explicit interface.

 A procedure that requires an explicit interface must, in a strict reading of the standard (15.4.2.2, and see 7.4.4.2(5) for assumed-length